“A hurt is at the centre of all addictive behaviours.” Gabor Maté

 How do I know I am addicted?

-To be addicted, a person would have to have at least 3 of the following 7 criteria in the same year.
+According to the The Diagnostic and Statistical Manual of Mental Disorders (DSM–5) of the American Psychiatric Association, a person would have to have at least 3 of the following 7 criteria in the same year to be addicted to something:

 (Diminution in the body’s response to a drug after continued use)